rzeldent/esp32-smartdisplay/README.md

 By default the logging is only ```LV_LOG_LEVEL_WARN``` but can be ajusted in the ```lv_conf.h```.

-More information about the LVGL configuration can be found in the [LVGL documentation](https://docs.lvgl.io/8.3/index.html).
+More information about the LVGL configuration can be found in the excellent [LVGL documentation](https://docs.lvgl.io/8.3/index.html).

 ### Step 5: Copy the defines below in your project